NethermindEth/sedge/README.md

 - [x] Integrate Sepolia network
 - [x] Documentation with examples

-### Version 0.3
+### Version 0.3 (Actual)

+- [x] Integrate Gnosis network
+- [x] Prepare for the Merge

+### Version 0.4

 - [ ] Set up and run only one node (execution/consensus/validator)
+- [ ] Grafana and Prometheus support for the clients
-- [ ] Enable use of public execution and consensus nodes
+- [ ] Besu and Erigon support
 - [ ] Include monitoring tool for alerting, tracking validator balance, and tracking sync progress and status of nodes

-### Version 0.4

-- [ ] Integrate Gnosis network

 ### Version 0.X